xy-nyxy/AnotherEternity/README.md

 </div>

+### DISCLAIMER!

+▸ The theme is still in pre-alpha developement state.
+Please be patient while I fix and add new features.
+Thank you for understanding.

 ### How do I install?

 ▸ In order to install the theme, first we need to download it: [AnotherEternity.theme.css](https://downgit.github.io/#/home?url=https://github.com/xy-nyxy/AnotherEternity/blob/main/AnotherEternity.theme.css) then add it to our BetterDiscord themes folder.
 After that, head on discord, open Settings, open themes tab and enable it.